kobaaa/eggshell/README.md

 ## TODO (polish)

 - [ ] user-visible logging
+- [ ] deps: re-used editor for deps should be wired for newlines etc
+- [ ] deps: disable all while working
-- [ ] show pretty-printed value in error area when there is no error
+- [x] show pretty-printed value in error area when there is no error
 - [x] show cell id on the left of code editor
 - [ ] Row header: resize row height uniformly and individually
 - [ ] provide a way to make a cell value `nil` and a way to make it `""`